MicroMEC/documentation/architecture/umec_architecture.md

 lower level protocols (Modbus, I2C, SPI etc.) over physical layers such as RS-485, RS-232, Ethernet etc.

-For integration purposes uMEC has a plugin system: Sensor Plugins.
+For integration purposes uMEC has a plugin system called **Sensor Plugins**.

-uMEC has two kinds of plugins based on their implementation methods:
+uMEC has two kinds of plugins based on their implementation:

 * low level plugins
 * high level plugins